wenkangwei/Bank-Churn-Prediction/README.md

 # Results and Evaluation
-Please check the results in my notebook
+Please check the results in my notebook for more details  or check my google colab: https://colab.research.google.com/drive/1hd9JgnlJwTU1z0eJ70u5bwwVZgYGgNrH?usp=sharing
+Here are some partial results from my work:

 |model| Accuracy|	Precision	|Recall|
 | - | - | - |  - |